eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 	- Exposure to IoT, Automotive, Mobile or Networking domain
 	- Experience in using Virtual Prototype tools (Synopsys Virtualizer, Windriver SIMICS etc..)
 	- Experience in using CPU Models: ARM Fast Models, Imperas CPU Models, RISC-V Open Source ISS
++ skill set:
+	- SoC Architect (Boston, Bay Area, Austin or Remote)
+	- At Lightmatter, we are building chips for artificial intelligence computing.
+Our architecture leverages unique properties of light to enable fast and efficient inference and training engines.
+If you're a collaborative engineer or scientist who has a passion for innovation, solving challenging technical problems and doing impactful work...work like building the world's first optical computers, consider joining the team at Lightmatter!
+	- We are seeking a motivated and dedicated hands-on SoC Architect to help develop an ASIC for our next-generation artificial intelligence computing architecture alongside a team of world-class scientists and engineers.
+	- In this role, you will be defining the architecture components for a ground-breaking AI accelerator with emphasis on delivering a high performance while maintaining a low power consumption.
+You will be part of a team that integrates our high performance photonics compute core into a custom machine learning accelerator SoC.
+You will also work closely with our software and analog teams to define and optimize the features needed to accelerate the next generation of machine learning algorithms.
+	- Join a tight-knit team where each individual’s contributions directly influence the success of the company and product.
+You'll have the opportunity to build a new kind of computer from the ground up and to solve groundbreaking challenges along the way.
+Work with people who love to build and who thrive in technically diverse environments where great ideas are prioritized.
+	- Define the architecture for Lightmatter's products: Envise and Passage.
+	- Author, review, and validate architectural specifications.
+	- Actively collaborate with the hardware and software teams to perform trade-off analysis between power and performance for AI workloads on the proposed architecture.
+	- With other architects, engage in problem solving and contributing with novel architectural ideas.
+	- MS degree in Computer Science, Computer Engineering, or Electrical Engineering
+	- 8+ years of experience in ASIC architecture with emphasis on low-power design
+	- Ability to lead and collaborate in cross-disciplinary team
+	- Strong teamwork skills with the ability to collaborate with multiple functional teams across a variety of fields
+	- Ability to react to change and thrive in a fast-paced (startup) environment
+	- Experience influencing decisions in a matrix environment
+	- Meaningful deep knowledge of processor design, accelerators, networks, and/or memory hierarchies
+	- Demonstrate strong problem solving skills in problems that do not have obvious solutions
+	- PhD degree in Computer Science, Computer Engineering, or Electrical Engineering
+	- Experience in leading a low-power architecture project from start to commercial volume chip production in an advanced node
+	- Experience in post-silicon measurement with the goal of correlating with pre-silicon power forecast
+	- Demonstrated technical innovations with impact on AI or high-performance computing